Fuel efficiency is a term used to describe how effectively a vehicle uses fuel to power the engine and generate motion.

 There are many options for the best fuel-efficient vehicles in Canada; from cars, trucks, and SUVs, you can lower your monthly gas costs and meet your driving needs and dreams.

-The best way to determine if your vehicle is fuel-efficient is to compare the fuel economy number versus the car and gas cost.
-Calculating fuel costs for cars of different engine sizes can be determined by determining their average fuel efficiency in km/L. With an assumed yearly mileage of 15,000 km, we can use average fuel efficiency to make informed decisions about fuel expenses.
+The best way to determine if your vehicle is fuel-efficient is to compare the fuel economy number versus the cost of gas and the car.
+Calculating fuel costs for cars of different engine sizes can be determined by calculating their average fuel efficiency in kilometres per litre (km/L).
+With an assumed yearly mileage of 15,000 km, we can use average fuel efficiency to make informed decisions about fuel expenses.

 Here is an example: